kyphan38/web/assets/docs/technical/vault - ongoing/6-assess-vault-tokens.md

 Behaviors

 - App Developer: "My long-running app can't regenerate tokens or secrets"
-  - Solution: use a periodic service token
+  - Solution: Use a periodic service token
 - Principal Engineer: "I need a token that auto-revokes after one use"
-  - Solution: use a service token with a use limit
+  - Solution: Use a service token with a use limit
 - DevOps: "My app can't use a token influenced by its parent's expiration"
-  - Solution: use an orphan token
+  - Solution: Use an orphan token

 Summary